Do you want to know what allowance lessons a kindergarten kid is capable of learning?

 Little Bit turns 6 next month.
 Aside from making me feel old, it’s also making me think about future allowance lessons.

 Some parents add to allowance each year, but I don’t think we’ll be those parents.
 Little Bit’s allowance is already pretty generous for her age.

 As she gets her financial feet under her, though, I’d like to add to the allowance and the responsibility she has to take on with more money.
 Right now, Mom and Dad pick up the tab for clothes and activities.
 As Little Bit gets older, she’ll take more control over these things, clothes in particular.

 My child is already a clothes horse.
 She pays attention to brands, even though any light-up Skechers and Justice clothes in her closet were not picked up new.
 So I anticipate letting her manage her tween and teen clothing budget will be interesting as she learns what she can and can’t afford.
 I’m hoping it teaches her to look for value, seek out deals, and manage money.
-If not, I guess it will have to teach her how to earn more or do without.
+If not, I guess it will teach her how to earn more or do without.

 Jon’s already talking to her about investing, too.
 I anticipate she’ll be running some mock portfolios as she gets older.

-All of these allowance lessons are aimed at helping her go into college and young adulthood with a good sense of money.
+All of these allowance lessons aim at helping her go into college and young adulthood with a good sense of money.
 By the time she has to make financial decisions without a net and with a credit card, I want her to know to stay off the high wire.
 It’s much better to build more solid footing and we’re giving her the tools to do it.

 What allowance lessons did you learn as a kid?
 What was the hardest lesson to learn as an adult?